OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Personal data collected by Microsoft may be stored and processed in your region, in the United States or in any other country where Microsoft or its affiliates, subsidiaries or service providers maintain facilities.
 Microsoft maintains major data centers in the Australia, Austria, Brazil, Canada, Finland, France, Germany, Hong Kong, India, Ireland, Japan, Korea, Malaysia, the Netherlands, Singapore, the United Kingdom and the United States.
 Typically, the primary storage location is in the customer’s region or in the United States, often with a backup to a data center in another region.
 The storage location(s) are chosen in order to operate efficiently, to improve performance, and to create redundancies in order to protect the data in the event of an outage or other problem.
 We take steps to ensure that the data we collect under this privacy statement is processed according to the provisions of this statement and the requirements of applicable law wherever the data is located.

-When we transfer personal data from the European Economic Area and Switzerland to other countries, some of which have not been determined by the European Commission to have an adequate level of data protection.
+We transfer personal data from the European Economic Area and Switzerland to other countries, some of which have not been determined by the European Commission to have an adequate level of data protection.
 When we do, we use a variety of legal mechanisms, including contracts, to help ensure your rights and protections travel with your data.
+To learn more about the European Commission’s decisions on the adequacy of the protection of personal data in the countries where Microsoft processes personal data, please visit: ec.europa.eu/justice/data-protection/international-transfers/adequacy/index\_en.htm

 Microsoft Corporation complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
 Microsoft Corporation has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If third-party agents process personal data on our behalf in a manner inconsistent with the principles of either Privacy Shield framework, we remain liable unless we prove we are not responsible for the event giving rise to the damage.
 The controlled U.S. subsidiaries of Microsoft Corporation, as identified in our self-certification submission and listed here, also adhere to the Privacy Shield Principles.